bnb-chain/greenfield-storage-provider/docs/modules/redundancy.md

 ## Erasure Code and Data Redundancy

-Although each SP may provide a more stable service and won't go offline as enough BNB are staking to be one SP, Greenfield still establish its own redundancy strategy to get rid of the dependency on a single SP and support the data availability in a decentralized way.
+Although each SP may provide a more stable service and won't go offline as enough azkme are staking to be one SP, Mechain still establish its own redundancy strategy to get rid of the dependency on a single SP and support the data availability in a decentralized way.
 Here below is the basic design idea.

 1. all segments of each object are stored in primary SP as "pieces", which can be regarded as one replica of the object.
 Users may download this data directly from the primary SP as it is supposed to provide the full data in a low latency way.